mosaicml/examples/bert/README.md

 In addition to being able to take advantage of pre-training on in-domain data, training from scratch means that you control the data start to finish.
 Publicly available pre-training corpuses cannot be used in many commercial cases due to legal considerations.
 Our starter code can easily be modified to handle custom datasets beyond the C4 example we provide.

 One may wonder, why start from scratch when public data isn't a concern?
 Granted that it is better to train on domain-specific data, can't that happen as "domain adaptation" from a pre-trained checkpoint?
 There are two reasons not to do this, one theoretical and one practical.
-The theory says that, because we are doing non-convex optimization, domain adaptation "may not be able to completely undo suboptimal initialization from the general-domain language model" [Gu et al., 2020](https://arxiv.org/abs/2007.15779).
+The theory says that, because we are doing non-convex optimization, domain adaptation "may not be able to completely undo suboptimal initialization from the general-domain language model" [(Gu et al., 2020)](https://arxiv.org/abs/2007.15779).

 The practical reason is that certain outcomes are only available if the model and tokenizer are pre-trained from scratch.